MicroPasts/abydosTombC/long_description.md

-This application enables the transcription of archive cards from the Egypt Exploration Society (EES) Abydos Tomb cards Cemetery C archive.
+This application enables the transcription of archive cards from the Egypt Exploration Society (EES) Abydos Tomb cards Cemetery A archive.
 Images will be drawn from the EES Flickr feed and redisplayed in the browser window.
 The EES would like the following information to be transcribed for them to create a searchable archive for their records.

 These fields are: